Harbinger Division is located in the main school building next to Devitt tower and is the closest house to both the Mess Hall and the medical centre.

 Mr Sutton enjoys long walks, travelling, reading and socialising with friends and family.

-Mr Stewart McKane, who is also Head of Physics at the College and Schoolbase Assistant.
+Mr Stewart McKane, who is also Head of Science at the College.

 Mrs Wendy Saddington is in her 20th year in the role and has a wealth of experience in dealing with pastoral matters.
 Mrs Saddington takes care of the boys’ day-to-day living and provides the Division with daily food treats.
 She has an ‘open door’ policy and her priority is making sure all the boys in the Division are happy and feel supported.